 The Court went on to caution against relying on dated arbitral authorities which are “based on faulty assumptions about acceptable sexual conduct in the workplace”.
 The Court also rejected inferences relating to the “expected” conduct of the victim, which have long been deemed impermissible in the criminal context.
 The Court made clear that the criminal law on this point is applicable to workplace sexual harassment.

 Calgary (City) demonstrates that the law relating to workplace sexual harassment is rapidly changing.
-For more information about preventing and responding to workplace sexual harassment, please contact Carly Stanhope.
+For more information about preventing and responding to workplace sexual harassment, please contact your Harris lawyer.